-In this type of situation where the bathtub gets stained or gets a not that deep scratch we suggest the use of automotive rubbing compound, which has a very fine grit in it and if you scrub it onto the area for a couple of minutes it could bring back the shine.
-Once the stain or scratch disappears you can remove the product from the surface by scrubbing it with a wet cloth or wash it with some soap and then rinse it.
+In this type of situation where the bathtub gets stained or gets a not that deep scratch, we suggest the use of an automotive rubbing compound, which has a very fine grit in it, and if you scrub it onto the area for a couple of minutes it could bring back the shine.
+Once the stain or scratch disappears you can remove the product from the surface by scrubbing it with a wet cloth or washing it with some soap and then rinsing it.

 Can I bathe my dog in the refinished bathtub?

 Small dogs of eight pounds or less should pose no problems but when it comes to bigger dogs it would always be a good idea to put a bucket, a baby tub, or a similar object (preferably plastic) to prevent those major pets’ claws from potentially scratching the surface while them digging into the tub or while making a sudden move.
 Always inspect the bottom rim of the baby tub or bucket and make sure to put a towel down underneath it.

 A refinished bathtub can provide years of exploitation and trouble-free service if treated with respect and common sense.
 The recommendations made in the body of this article are very important in terms of appearance and functionality and will guarantee that your tub stays bright shiny and would not chip for a long time.